Estimating Respiratory Effort from Nocturnal Breathing Sounds for Obstructive Sleep Apnoea Screening: RESULTS AND Discussion

 \subsection{OSA severity classification}

+Table~\ref{tab:ahi_classification_results} summarises OSA severity classification performance at three clinically relevant AHI cut-offs (5, 15, and 30 events/h).
+Results are aggregated across all cross-validation folds to reflect performance on the full dataset, as the limited number of nights per fold makes fold-wise variance estimates unstable and difficult to interpret.

-Table~\ref{tab:ahi_classification_results} lists the OSA severity classification results at different AHI cut-off thresholds across models.
-At the lowest AHI cut-off (5 events/h), the proposed LSF model with estimated respiratory effort embeddings achieves the highest sensitivity (0.88), slightly outperforming both the audio-only baseline (0.86) and the oracle system with measured effort (0.81).
-This suggests that incorporating estimated effort provides additional physiological context that is especially valuable for detecting mild OSA, where events are less pronounced and more difficult to identify from audio alone.
-However, this improvement in sensitivity comes at the expense of specificity, which drops compared to the oracle system (0.69 vs. 0.82), but still better than the audio-only baseline (0.62).
+At the lowest AHI threshold (5 events/h), corresponding to detection of mild OSA, the proposed LSF model with estimated respiratory effort embeddings achieves the highest sensitivity (0.88), outperforming both the audio-only baseline (0.86) and the oracle system using measured effort (0.81).
+This indicates that incorporating estimated effort provides complementary physiological information that is particularly valuable when OSA events are subtle and less acoustically salient.
+This gain in sensitivity is accompanied by a reduction in specificity compared to the oracle model (0.69 vs. 0.82), though specificity remains higher than that of the audio-only baseline (0.62).

-At the moderate AHI cut-offs (15 events/h), LSF with estimated effort again improves sensitivity over the baseline (0.83 vs. 0.81) while maintaining competitive specificity (0.78).
-The resulting AUC (0.88) is the highest across all systems, indicating that estimated effort embeddings contribute most strongly at clinically relevant mid-range severities where distinguishing between moderate and severe OSA is critical.
+At the moderate AHI threshold (15 events/h), the proposed LSF model again improves sensitivity over the audio-only baseline (0.83 vs. 0.81) while maintaining competitive specificity (0.78).
+In contrast, the audio-only baseline exhibits less stable performance, with sensitivity varying substantially across folds and dropping to as low as 0.72 in some splits.
+This behaviour suggests that the auxiliary effort estimation task acts as a form of regularisation, encouraging the model to learn physiologically meaningful representations rather than overfitting to dataset-specific acoustic patterns.
+The proposed model achieves an AUC of 0.88, the highest among all models at this mid-range threshold, where accurate discrimination between moderate and severe OSA is essential for treatment decisions.

-At the highest threshold (AHI$\ge$30), performance is more mixed.
-The oracle system achieves the best sensitivity (0.88), while both the audio-only and estimated-effort systems achieve higher specificity (0.93).
-The AUC values converge (0.91--0.93), suggesting diminishing returns from physiological context once severe OSA is present, likely because acoustic signatures of events are already strong.
+At the highest severity threshold (AHI$\ge$30), performance differences between models diminish.
+The oracle system achieves the highest sensitivity (0.88), while both the audio-only and estimated-effort models attain higher specificity (0.93).
+AUC values converge across models (0.91--0.93), indicating that once OSA is severe, strong acoustic signatures of respiratory events reduce the added value of physiological context inferred from effort.